IMPORTANT SAFETY INFORMATION

 Warnings and Precautions

-- Cytokine Release Syndrome (CRS): CRS, which may be life-threatening or fatal, occurred in patients receiving BLINCYTO®.
-Infusion reactions have occurred and may be clinically indistinguishable from manifestations of CRS.
-Closely monitor patients for signs and symptoms of serious adverse events such as pyrexia, headache, nausea, asthenia, hypotension, increased alanine aminotransferase (ALT), increased aspartate aminotransferase (AST), and increased total bilirubin (TBILI).
-In some cases, disseminated intravascular coagulation (DIC), capillary leak syndrome (CLS), and hemophagocytic histiocytosis/macrophage activation syndrome (MAS) have been reported in the setting of CRS.
-Interrupt or discontinue BLINCYTO® as outlined in the Prescribing Information (PI).
+- Cytokine Release Syndrome (CRS): CRS, which may be life‐threatening or fatal, occurred in 15% of patients with R/R ALL and in 7% of patients with MRD-positive ALL.
+The median time to onset of CRS is 2 days after the start of infusion.
+Closely monitor and advise patients to contact their healthcare professional for signs and symptoms of serious adverse events such as fever, headache, nausea, asthenia, hypotension, increased alanine aminotransferase (ALT), increased aspartate aminotransferase (AST), increased total bilirubin (TBILI), and disseminated intravascular coagulation (DIC).
+The manifestations of CRS after treatment with BLINCYTO® overlap with those of infusion reactions, capillary leak syndrome, and hemophagocytic histiocytosis/macrophage activation syndrome.
+If severe CRS occurs, interrupt BLINCYTO® until CRS resolves.
+Discontinue BLINCYTO® permanently if life‐threatening CRS occurs.

 - Neurological Toxicities: Approximately 65% of patients receiving BLINCYTO® in clinical trials experienced neurological toxicities.
 The median time to the first event was within the first 2 weeks of BLINCYTO® treatment and the majority of events resolved.
 The most common (≥ 10%) manifestations of neurological toxicity were headache and tremor.
 Severe, life‐threatening, or fatal neurological toxicities occurred in approximately 13% of patients, including encephalopathy, convulsions, speech disorders, disturbances in consciousness, confusion and disorientation, and coordination and balance disorders.
 Manifestations of neurological toxicity included cranial nerve disorders.
 Monitor patients for signs or symptoms and interrupt or discontinue BLINCYTO® as outlined in the PI.